Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: Pioneer is a staple in the high-end audio world and the company’s dedication to stellar audio products is apparent in the Pioneer Rayz Plus lightning headphones.
 With excellent audio quality and active noise cancellation, these headphones are the best for audiophiles and music lovers.

-Yes, the Pioneer Rayz Plus are the most expensive headphones with lightning connector on our list, but the audio quality and extra features match the price.
+Yes, the Pioneer Rayz Plus are the most expensive headphones with a lightning connector on our list, but the audio quality and extra features match the price.
+If you’re looking for a high-quality sound, this may be your pick.
 For starters, the active noise cancellation functionality on these headphones is top of the line, almost matching the performance of premium over-the-ear headphones like the Bose QuietComfort.
+For a great comparison of Bose headphones’ capabilities, check out our Bose QuietComfort 35 vs AirPods Pro article.
 This excellent ANC feature combines nicely with the amazing audio quality of these headphones.
-We were especially pleased with the rich bass that the Rayz Plus offer.
+We were especially pleased with the rich bass that the Rayz Plus offers, which could make them the best earbuds for bassheads.

 There are also a few additional features that add to the premium nature of these headphones.
 One of the best of these features is the unique Smart Mute feature on the microphone.
 This Smart Mute automatically detects whether you’re speaking or not and unmutes or mutes accordingly.
 Unfortunately, the build quality on these headphones isn’t the best and they feel a little too plastic for our liking.
 However, this doesn’t detract too much from our overall assessment and liking.
 If you want premium sound and premium features in your lighting headphones, you can’t go wrong with the Pioneer Rayz Plus.
 If you prefer earbuds, read about the best waterproof earbud.

 As we discussed above, audio quality is one of the most important features to consider when purchasing a new pair of lightning headphones.
-The way the headphones relay the music to your ears follow one of three most common patterns: bass-heavy, flat and balanced (neutral) or lively and dynamic, focusing more on bass and treble together.
-The pattern that you enjoy most is completely subjective to your own tastes, but the best lightning headphones will always provide rich bass, crisp highs and clear mids.
+The way the headphones relay the music to your ears follows one of the three most common patterns: bass-heavy, flat, and balanced (neutral) or lively and dynamic, focusing more on bass and treble together.
+The pattern that you enjoy most is completely subjective to your own tastes, but the best lightning headphones will always provide rich bass, crisp highs, and clear mids.

 Tangle-free Cable and Durable Design